Skip to content

 ],

-When inheritWorkspaces: true, the workspaceLifetime field has no effect — the child uses the parent's registry, whose lifetime is bounded by the parent's runLoop.
+When inheritWorkspace: true, the workspaceLifetime field has no effect — the child uses the parent's registry, whose lifetime is bounded by the parent's runLoop.

 Status of workspaceLifetime (round-5 D10).
 The workspaceLifetime field on a persistentAgents entry is reserved for future use.
-As of v1, all values behave as 'per-invocation' — workspaces open at sub-agent spawn/resume and close at sub-agent exit.
-The 'persistent' lifetime (workspaces stay open across multiple companion__sendMessage calls) is filed as a known follow-up.
+As of v1, all values behave as 'per-invocation' — the workspace opens at sub-agent spawn/resume and closes at sub-agent exit.
+The 'persistent' lifetime (the workspace stays open across multiple companion__sendMessage calls) is filed as a known follow-up.
 Until support lands, prefer providers whose resolve() reattaches efficiently (CloudflareFileStoreWorkspace, CloudflareSandboxWorkspace) to minimize per-invocation cost.

 Practical guidance.
-Use inheritWorkspaces: true for shared workspaces that are part of the parent's session (a working notes workspace, a shared cache).
-For sub-agent operations whose workspace state must be isolated from the parent's session, prefer fully-isolated workspaces declared on the child (no inheritance) so the child's runLoop owns its own registry and persistRef writes to the child's session state.
+Use inheritWorkspace: true when the child should operate on the parent's workspace (a working notes workspace, a shared cache).
+For sub-agent operations whose workspace state must be isolated from the parent's session, leave inheritWorkspace unset and declare a workspace on the child config — the child's runLoop owns its own registry and persistRef writes to the child's session state.

 Sibling workspace visibility (round-5 D17)

-When TWO sibling sub-agents both opt into inheritWorkspaces: true, they share the SAME physical workspace storage via the parent's registry.
+When TWO sibling sub-agents both opt into inheritWorkspace: true, they share the SAME physical workspace storage via the parent's registry.
 Concretely:

 • Sibling A writes /notes/idea.md.
 Sibling B can read it back.